 – using innovative ways of engaging audience

 – intelligently opening up the Close, providing access and insights to previously hidden spaces

 – offering heritage apprenticeships and volunteering opportunities

 – creating local partnerships with the Bishop’s Palace and other key organisations to offer visitors to Wells an inspiring, coherent, informative and enjoyable visit to the medieval quarter of the city

 It is anticipated that this programme may take up to a decade to complete and cost in the region of £9million.
-As well as the extensive conservation works to the fabric of the buildings the programme will also involve a wide range of activities that will focus on three main themes.
-More information about this ambitious programme can be found here.
+For further information about the programme please click here.